Delivering Gender-Segregated Cultural OrientationDOWNLOAD FULL PDF

-World Relief in Seattle, Washington and the International Rescue Committee (IRC) in Oakland, California both deliver gender-segregated CO for Special Immigrant Visa (SIV) holders.
-Drawing on needs assessments, they both determined it would be necessary to coordinate transportation to and from a single-day CO session.
+World Relief in Seattle, Washington and the International Rescue Committee (IRC) in Oakland, California both deliver gender-segregated Cultural Orientation for Special Immigrant Visa (SIV) holders.
+Drawing on needs assessments, they both determined it would be necessary to coordinate transportation to and from a single-day Cultural Orientation session.
 These women-only classes are generally smaller in size (fewer than 10 participants) and include provision of lunch or tea and snacks.
-Smaller class sizes make coordination of transportation more manageable; and when combined with hospitality, it helps promote a safe and positive learning environment, contributing to improved learning during CO.
+Smaller class sizes make coordination of transportation more manageable; and when combined with hospitality, it helps promote a safe and positive learning environment, contributing to improved learning during Cultural Orientation.

 Tips for Success

 - All Cultural Orientation should meet learner needs and not be based on gender stereotypes or assumptions.

 - Consider steps that can be taken to establish trust and a positive learning environment for all participants.

 - Encourage attendance by addressing barriers when possible.

 - Promote retention of information being taught in the Cultural Orientation session by drawing on adult learning principles.

 - Identify appropriate interpreters to ensure messages are clearly and professionally communicated no matter the Cultural Orientation topic or make-up of participants in the Cultural Orientation session.